Dev-Marco/CCN---Correct-Conventional-Naming-for-Godot-Scripts/README.md

 # CCN - Correct Conventional Naming Plugin for Godot

-> [!NOTE]
-> Documentation and code refactoring will be coming soon.
-Stay tuned!

 ## Overview
 This Godot Engine plugin enhances the script creation process by allowing users to select a naming convention when attaching a script to a node.
 It specifically addresses the issue where the node's name is used by default when a script is attached to a node that is not saved as a standalone scene.
 The plugin provides options to quickly switch between `snake_case` and `PascalCase` naming conventions for script names.